Who we are

 The Florida Legislature, in 1997, gave the FHSAA statutory recognition as the official governing body for interscholastic athletics in Florida.

 The FHSAA has shown a steady growth in membership throughout its history.
-Currently, the FHSAA has a total of almost 800 member schools.
+Currently, the FHSAA has a total of over 800 member schools.

 The aim of the FHSAA is to promote, direct, supervise and regulate interscholastic athletic programs in which high school students, whose schools are members, compete.
 To accomplish this aim, the Association: